 Is cries countless, cries like dead letters sent

 To dearest Him that lives alas! away.

-So I didn’t have to force a connection to something spiritual when I wasn’t feeling it.
-It was okay to be worried about myself, my family, and my world in a time of war, the Iraq War.
+So I didn’t have to force a connection to something spiritual that I wasn’t feeling.
+It was okay to be worried about myself, my family, and my world in a time of war (the Iraq War).
 I didn’t have to pretend to be happy all the time.

 So how do you do this?

 Well, I’m a very visual person, so I sit with coffee and read poems.
 But you could also listen to podcasts, CDs, or streaming online.

 Browse until something catches your heart, then pause.

 And for me, if I especially like it, I might even write it down and carry it with me.
 Memorizing poems that speak to me lets the words come more easily to me in times of stress.

 Abraham Lincoln, for instance, started reading and memorizing poetry from a young age.
 He read books in his stepfather’s library, selected out the poems that spoke most to him, and committed them to heart.
 And he tried writing poems of his own.